 - The level of pain and suffering you have experienced or are experiencing.

 - Costs of any medical treatment.
-Things like prescription fees, consultation fees, costs of any surgery procedures and so on, will be taken into account here.
+Things like prescription fees, consultation fees, costs of any surgical procedures and so on, will be taken into account here.

 - Any rehabilitation treatments needed such as physiotherapy.

-- Travelling costs that are as a direct result of your injury.
+- Travelling costs are a direct result of your injury.